syre-data/tutorials/beginner/fireworks/README.md

 ![Project tree for the silent fireworks test.](images/fireworks-tree.png)

-Our researchers have already recorded the data and written the analysis scripts and for us, so all we need to do is create a Thot project for our experiments and run the analysis.
+Our researchers have already recorded the data and written the analysis scripts for us, so all we need to do is create a Thot project for our experiments and run the analysis.

-Because of our short time frame to get this analysis done, we'll build this project quick and dirty, using the most used features of Thot.
+Because of our short time frame to get this done, we'll build this project quick and dirty, using the most common features of Thot's dersktop app.

 ### Setting up your project tree
 Let's start by annotating our the root **Container** by clicking on it.
 This will open the properties widget.
 Enter the following information (leaving the rest blank).